vackosar/vackosar.github.io/_posts/2023-10-29-Encoder-only-Decoder-only-vs-Encoder-Decoder-Transfomer.md

 In the [Flan-UL2 paper](https://arxiv.org/abs/2205.05131), authors attempted to reduce training differences by reformulating fill-in-the-blank task (denoising) into generative (autoregressive or prefix-language modelling setting) - this is called Mixture of Denoisers.
 Furthermore, they seem to use the same encoder-decoder model in both decoder-only way and encoder-decoder way.
 Also in [Flan-UL2 paper](https://arxiv.org/abs/2205.05131), their best model was 20b parameter encoder-decoder.

-Futhermore, Compute matched encoder-decoder models in UL2 paper have approximately twice the number of parameters as the decoder models but similar speeds and accuracy.
+Furthermore, Compute matched encoder-decoder models in UL2 paper have approximately twice the number of parameters as the decoder models but similar speeds and accuracy.
 This indicates that encoder-decoder may have [more sparsity that may be taken out with some pruning](/ml/Neural-Network-Pruning-Explained) or distillation techniques to eventually outperform.

 ![UL2 formulation of masking tasks in a autoregressive way](/images/mixture-of-denoisers-for-UL2-formulated-auto-regressively.png)